 Activity 3.5: Promote regional science to obtain funding from different levels of the Office of National Marine Sanctuaries.
 ONMS periodically has program funds and staff support for specific projects.
-Staff will pursue these assets to address applied science needs, including: Dr. Nancy Foster and Hollings scholars to characterize the sanctuary with comprehensive species lists; mitigation funds to characterize the sanctuary soundscape; national diver program funds for cross-site kelp forest monitoring; and integrated funds for ocean observatory program development.
+Staff will pursue these assets to address applied science needs, including: Dr. Nancy Foster and Hollings scholars to characterize the sanctuary with comprehensive species inventories; mitigation funds to characterize the sanctuary soundscape; national diver program funds for cross-site kelp forest monitoring; and integrated funds for ocean observatory program development.
 Other opportunities will be pursued as they develop and address other needs identified in this management plan.

-Activity 3.6: Serve on thesis and dissertation committees at regional academic institutions for projects specific to addressing MBNMS research needs.
+Activity 3.6: Serve on thesis and dissertation committees at regional academic institutions for projects specific to addressing the sanctuary's research needs.
 Supervise interns, scholars, and fellows working on science projects related to sanctuary resources.

 Activity 3.7: Promote use of sanctuary vessels (boats) to further sanctuary science.
 The ONMS West Coast Regional Office manages research vessels, the flagship being the R/V Fulmar.
 These vessels are well suited for sanctuary research and staff will encourage and facilitate their use to address research and monitoring needs.
-Writing grants may include covering the cost of vessel operations.
+Writing grants may include covering the cost of operating the ONMS vessels.
+In addition, develop cross-site funding opportunities and ship time proposals for use of larger research vessels and associated remotely operated vehicles.
+For example, coordinate proposal submission, cruise planning, and cruise implementation with NOAA and Ocean Exploration Trust for use of the assets of the E/V Nautilus.

 Activity 3.8: Provide scuba diving expertise and related ecological knowledge to science collaborations.
-MBNMS has an active dive program including a dive unit supervisor serving NOAA divers at other organizational units.
-MBNMS divers are also experts in subtidal ecology and singularly informed on the Big Sur coastline.
-Staff will collaborate with groups monitoring resources, maintaining buoys, making collections, and undertaking other activities addressing MBNMS research and monitoring needs.
+ONMS has an active dive program at MBNMS, including a dive unit supervisor serving NOAA divers at other organizational units.
+Divers at the site are also experts in subtidal ecology and singularly informed on the Big Sur coastline.
+Staff will collaborate with groups monitoring resources, maintaining buoys, making collections, and undertaking other activities addressing research and monitoring needs of the sanctuary.

-Activity 3.9: Conduct research and monitoring when staff expertise is the most effective way to address management needs for information and support is available.
+Activity 3.9: Conduct research and monitoring when support is available and staff expertise is the most effective way to address management needs.
 Where appropriate this expertise will be used to gather information needed for management decisions, when other options are less effective.